truenas/middleware/docs/userguide/index.rst

 |Figure19a_png|

 If a scrub or resilver is in progress when a shutdown is requested, an additional warning will ask you to make sure that you wish to proceed.
-In this case, it is recommended to "Cancel" the shutdown request and to periodically run **zpool status** from Shell_ until it is verified that the scrub or resilver process is complete.
+In this case, it is recommended to "Cancel" the shutdown request and to periodically run :command:`zpool status` from Shell_ until it is verified that the scrub or resilver process is complete.
 Once complete, the shutdown request can be re-issued.

 Click the "Cancel" button if you wish to cancel the shutdown request.
 Otherwise, click the "Shutdown" button to halt the system.
 Shutting down the system will